Telonics GPS/Globalstar Collars

 |12 GPS/day (2 Globalstar/day)

-*As another example, the smallest, TGW-4065-4, configuration could provide 1 year life with 3 GPS attempts per day, a Globalstar transmission every other day, and 8 hours of VHF per week.
+Operational life estimates assume temperatures of 0°C, VHF pulse period of 1500 msec (40 beats per minute), and average time to GPS fix as 75 seconds.
+As another example, the smallest, TGW-4065-4, configuration could provide 1 year life with 3 GPS positions per day, a Globalstar transmission every other day, and 8 hours of VHF per week.

 - The Globalstar satellite network consists of 24 satellites in low-earth orbit.
 Overpasses provide continuous coverage over most terrestrial areas of the world, but the system is not worldwide because of its reliance on ground stations.
 Data received by the satellite is relayed to a ground station in real time and are available to the user within minutes.
 The coverage map for the Globalstar simplex system as used on wildlife is indicated by the map below.

 - The Globalstar simplex system is a one-way system, thus data is retransmitted to increase the probability that the information will be received.
 In areas with coverage and clear views of the sky, transmission of the original message and two repeats normally results in data transfer percentages near 100%.
 The original message and the two repeats are typically scheduled within a 30-minute window, so user’s should select a transmission time when they think the animal is most likely to be in an area with good access to satellites (e.g. not when it would predictably be in a den or an area with dense cover).

 - A single Globalstar message can transfer ~6 GPS locations.